July 9, 2025

 If your stats are weak and your story’s not ready, don’t apply.
 Take a gap year.
 Do a post-bac or SMP.
 Retake the MCAT.
 Build a narrative that makes AdComs say, “we need this person in our program.”

-That’s why at Premed Catalyst, we’re giving you free access to 8 real AMCAS applications that earned acceptances to schools like UCLA, UCSF, and more.
-These aren’t just high-GPA, 520-MCAT unicorns.
-These are applicants who made their stories impossible to ignore.
-If your numbers aren't where you want them to be, this resource shows you how to build an app that still gets results.
+At Premed Catalyst, we’re giving you free access to 8 real AMCAS applications that earned acceptances to schools like UCLA and UCSF.
+Not just 520-MCAT unicorns, but real applicants who built stories that were impossible to ignore.

 Get your free resource here.